vaib-dev/Courses/4-software-engineering/6-software-testing.md

 As shown above first unit testing is performed.
 Unit testing focuses on the individual module of the product.
 After this we perform integration testing.
 When modules are integrated into bigger problems then we see new errors often.
 After integration acceptance testing is performed which is comprise of system testing and validation testing.

 In validation testing requirements established as part of software requirements analysis are validated against the software that has been constructed.
-Finally we arrive at system testing where the software and system are tested as whole.
+Finally we arrive at system testing where the software and system are tested as a whole.

 The relation between phases and testing are shown below: